Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/daily/iterators.md

 ---

 Iterators are one of the core abstractions you'll use in Rust.
-They drive the language's for-loop and the various combinator methods provide a very ergonomic, functional way to reason about data.
+They drive the language's for-loop and the various [combinator][combinator] methods provide a very ergonomic, functional way to reason about data.

 That said, they can also feel a bit intimidating because they often touch on more "advanced" topics like generics, associated types, and often lifetimes.